-But while stunt acting may seem like an exciting and appealing career, it takes total commitment and far more than a desire to add something to a resume.
-If you’re prepared to jump over these hurdles and properly approach a career in stunts, here’s what you need to know.
+But while stunt acting may seem like an exciting and appealing career, it takes total commitment and far more than a desire to add something to a résumé.
+If you’re prepared to jump over these hurdles and properly pursue stunt training, here’s what you need to know.

-We also belong to the same union as actors, the Screen Actors Guild.
+We also belong to the same union as actors, SAG-AFTRA.
 That being said, this is a closed society and if you’re not already on the inside, it’s hard to get there.

 The reason?
 As stunt actors, we’re the only members of the movie-making process who can die doing what we do.
 It’s a big commitment in a very specialized field, a lifelong pursuit of physical and mental action and intelligence that needs to be mastered.
 We may be “actors,” but we are also athletes of a special kind.

-2. Don’t assume you can just “get into” stunt work.
+2. Don’t assume you can just casually learn stunts

 Like I said before, a highly specialized set of skills is required for stunt work, so for actors who are just looking to add a new trick to their bag, this probably isn’t the right trick.